-All data is an archive.
-While the idea of an archive has been typically used to refer to collections of historic documents, we can now think of all corporate and consumer data (smartphone use, search history, surveillance footage, fitbit stats, medical records, and even everything on the web) as an impossibly detailed archive of human activity.
-Who controls different facets of this archive?
-What kind of algorithms govern access to this information?
+Archives determine the histories that get written.
+While the idea of an archive typically refers to collections (in one form or another) of historic documents, we can now think of all corporate and consumer data (smartphone use, search history, surveillance footage, fitbit stats, financial and medical records) as an impossibly detailed archive of human activity.
+Yet this raises important questions: Who controls different facets of this archive?
+Who can access it?
+How is this data archive increasingly managed and understood by algorithms?
 How does systemic racism and bias creep into supposedly objective retrieval functions?
-How can the long history of the archive, and its many problems with selection bias, preservation, and access help us understand the future of data and its (mis)uses?
+But these are not wholly new, and this course explores how can the long history of the archive, and its many problems with selection bias, preservation, and access, can help us understand the future of data and its (mis)uses.

 I heartily encouraged you to speak with me at any time about how I think you’re doing in the class and how you can improve your performance (if at all).
 If life gets overwhelming during the course (as it easily can these days), it can be tempting to drift away from an elective course like this.
 Rather than disappear, let’s work something out to accommodate your circumstances and thus avoid digging a huge hole from which it becomes increasingly difficult to escape.

 There are NO REQUIRED BOOKS for this course.
 But you will need to subscribe to the course Zotero library to access assigned articles.
 This will be discussed in class, but for reference, please see the instructions for connecting.

 Zotero Group homepage is https://www.zotero.org/groups/2667261/archives-algorithms.
 This link is best for JOINING the course Zotero Group.

 Zotero Library page is https://www.zotero.org/groups/2667261/archives-algorithms/library.
 This link is best for ACCESSING our Zotero Library once you’re already a member of our group.